Labor and Delivery

 What is a “normal delivery”?

 “Normal delivery” is quite a funny term.
-After all, most of our birthing experiences are quite from “normal” as they all take a very personal spin on things.
+After all, most of our birthing experiences are far from “normal,” as they all have a personal spin on things.

 From a medical perspective, a “normal delivery” is most commonly referred to as the vaginal delivery of a baby by the mother without any medical intervention.
-However, from the purpose of this article—and the popular demand of inquiring moms-to-be—the following “normal delivery tips” included here will apply to vaginal births, with or without, pain medication or other means of intervention.
+However, from the purpose of this article—and the popular demand of inquiring moms-to-be—the following “normal delivery tips” included here will apply to vaginal births, with or without pain medication or other intervention means.

-After all, labor and delivery could prove to be quite, well… unpredictable.
+After all, labor and delivery could prove quite, well, unpredictable.
 Hence, Liesel’s first normal delivery tip…

 * This post contains affiliate links.
 Click here for more info.